jonCroatanUto/shopSeracher_back/README.md

 # Shop Searcher

-This web app it shows the most near places arround your approximate position.
+This web app it shows the most near places around your approximate position.
 The user can choose about multiple types of places: restaurants, pharmacy, aquarius, gym ...
 The user can choose the search radius.
 The user is allowed to have a profile, and save the favorite places, and order it in folders.

 **NOTE**: This repository content just the server side of the application.
-In order to used you will need to run the front side located in the this [repository](https://github.com/jonCroatanUto/shopSeracher_front.git)
+In order to used you will need to run the front side located in the this [ Frontend repository](https://github.com/jonCroatanUto/shopSeracher_front.git)

 ### Features